sabel83/mpllibs/libs/metaparse/doc/getting_started.md

 * `primary_exp2` is: [`one_of`](one_of.html)`<int_token, paren_exp2>`.
 It tried
   parsing the input with `int_token` (which failed) and then with `paren_exp2` (which failed as well).
 So [`one_of`](one_of.html) could not parse the input with any of the choices and therefore it failed as well.
+In such situations `one_of` checks which parser made the most progress (consumed the most characters of the input) before failing and assumes, that that is the parser the user intended to use, thus it returns the error message coming from that parser.
+In this example none of the parsers could make any progress, in which case `one_of` returns the error coming from the last parser in the list.
+This was `paren_exp2`, and it expects the expression to start with an open paren.
-And it gave the best error message it could: [`none_of_the_expected_cases_found`]( none_of_the_expected_cases_found.html).
+  This is where the error message came from.
 The rest of the layers did not change or improve this error message so this was the error message displayed to the user.

 We, the parser authors know: we expect a primary expression there.
 When [`one_of`](one_of.html) fails, it means that none was found.